 Some toothpicks have a splash of coloured cellophane strands attached at the end, making them a particularly festive adornment for hors d’oeuvres.

 You can get flavoured toothpicks for chewing on, with flavours such as cinnamon, mint, bacon, etc. Be sure to use plain, unflavoured toothpicks when using toothpicks for testing baked goods or fastening food together.

 To make wooden toothpicks, logs are debarked, then put through a roller which cuts thin long strips off them.
 The machine then cuts these strips widthwise into toothpicks.
 The toothpicks are then put into a dryer to harden them, then put into a polisher to make them smooth.
 A machine sifter weeds out damaged ones, then a roller passes them to be automatically boxed.

 The world’s largest exporter of toothpicks is Brazil.

 Toothpicks are very dangerous if swallowed.
 When using as a food fastener, always do so in a very obvious way.

 Toothpicks been around forever, though they now supplanted by dental floss and toothbrushes.
 Because even a stiff stalk of grass could be used as a toothpick, it was the most accessible (if not the only) means for dental hygiene.

 In antiquity, metal ones were made for the better off.
 Wealthy Romans had theirs made of silver.

 Starting in the 1500s, nuns at the Mosteiro de Lorvão in the Coimbra region of Portugal made Toothpicks from orangewood.
-Called “palitos de Coimbra”, they were 6 to 10 inches (15 to 25 cm) long, and were considered high quality personal items that you used over and over.
+Called “palitos de Coimbra“, they were 15 to 25 cm long (6 to 10 inches), and were considered high quality personal items that you used over and over.
 People in neighbouring villages started making them as well.
-The knack for making Toothpicks followed the Portuguese to Brazil.
+The knack for making toothpicks followed the Portuguese to Brazil.